Coddo-Python/TPNET-Server-Discord-Bot/README.md

 You will see Click to Reveal Token in your Bot Information Section, your Token is sensitive information and should NEVER be shared.
 If your token does get into somebody's hands who shouldn't have it click the Regenerate button, this will invalidate all prior tokens.
 Press the copy button to copy your token, then enter the Bot.py file and scroll to the bottom, there you will see the word TOKEN, simply replace it with the token you have just copied!

+## Setting Up the Bot for Hosting with Heroku

+Assuming that you already have a **Heroku Account** and the **Heroku CLI** installed, here are the commands you will have to do to start hosting it with Heroku!
+I am too lazy to write them out, so please navigate to this [tutorial](https://techwithtim.net/tutorials/discord-py/hosting-a-discord-bot-for-free/)

+## Still Need Help?

+If you need help using the Bot, simply @ it!
+If you need help hosting it, or changing the code, please DM **Coddo#3210** on **Discord**!